apache/incubator-brooklyn/docs/dev/tips/logging.md

 * You may find that your IDE logs to a file ``brooklyn-tests.log`` if it doesn't distinguish between test build classpaths and normal classpaths.

+* Logging configuration using file overrides such as this is very sensitive to classpath order.
+To get a separate `brooklyn-tests.log` file during testing, for example, the `brooklyn-test-support` project with scope `test` must be declared as a dependency *before* `brooklyn-logback-includes`, due to the way both files declare `logback-appender-file.xml`.

+* Similarly note that the `logback-custom.xml` file is included *after* logging categories and levels are declared, but before appenders are declared, so that logging levels declared in that file dominate, and that properties from that file apply to appenders.

+* Finally remember this is open to improvement.
+It's the best system we've found so far but we welcome advice.
+In particular if it could be possible to include files from the classpath with wildcards in alphabetical order, we'd be able to remove some of the quirks listed above (though at a cost of some complexity!).